Interview

 really?
 You can't fool yourself.
 And I know that is a very scary place

-for people, that ledge, that reality away from the fashion, away from the
+for people, that ledge, that reality away from the fashion, away from

 friends.
 So to go back to your question I'll say that moving here has